 The emotional turmoil after a suicide does not match up with other forms of loss.
 Not when you get down to sorting the debris left behind.
-With most other deaths some explanations can be helpful to you.
+With most other deaths, some explanations can be helpful.
 The things that help others understand your feelings.

 2nd - Don’t wait for help only from an identical match.
 Don’t expect to meet another survivor who has experienced the same loss as you have (i.e., relationship, age, gender, education, experiences, and psychological personality.)
 While waiting for the “perfect match” (so to speak) is not a show stopper, it will delay you in finding the support you need.

 3rd - Don’t contemplate these issues every day.
-A regular interval- once a week -- gives you six lighter days to know you are intentionally putting off the rumination.
+A regular interval - once a week -- gives you six lighter days to know you are intentionally putting off the rumination.
 You need this contemplation time to reason things out.
-Then knowing the day and time you are going to address old and new issues sets some order and enforces discipline.
-It helps you prepare for “THAT” day.
+All along, you know the day and time you are going to address old and new issues, establish some order, and enforce discipline.
+It helps you prepare for “THAT” arranged day.

 6th - Consciously look for blessings in your life, no matter how small.